Buttery Crepes + My Favorite Ice Cream + Hot Fudge & Whipped Cream = Heaven

 - Pour the crepe batter into a bowl, cover and refrigerate for at least 4 hours, or overnight.

-- To cook the crepes, heat a teaspoon or two of butter in a 6 or 8 inch non-stick skillet over medium heat.
-(I like to use clarified butter because it won't burn, but regular butter works too.
+- To cook the crepes, heat a teaspoon or two of butter in a 10-inch non-stick skillet over medium heat.
+(I like to use clarified butter because it won’t burn, but regular butter works too.
 Just wipe the skillet with a paper towel in between crepes to remove butter that is starting to brown.)

-- Pour in ⅓ cup of crepe batter into the center of the pan.
-The batter will spread out into an approximate 8-inch disk.
+- Pour in ½ cup of crepe batter into the center of the pan.
+The batter will spread out into a disk.

 - Cook the crepe until the bottom is golden brown and the batter looks semi-set, about 1½ minutes.
 Lift the edges of the crepe with a spatula and flip.
 Cook until the other side is a light golden brown and flip out onto a plate to cool.
 Repeat with the remaining batter.